inan1993/Slogo_CS308/DESIGN.md

 ![Diagram](https://i.imgur.com/Iomn7rN.png)

 Figure: Overall data sharing and communication mechanism
-Note: The direction of the arrow shows that the part where the arrow originates has access to the part where the arrowhead points to
+Note: The direction of the arrow shows that the part where the arrow originates has access to the part where the arrowhead points to.

 ![Diagram](https://i.imgur.com/0CRwXOK.png)